Chart Color Schemes

 The labour market strength in Franklin positions it well ahead of most Australian regions

-Franklin has a highly educated workforce with an unemployment rate of 1.9%.
-In the past year, there was estimated employment growth of 1.9%.
+Franklin has an educated workforce with key sectors well represented.
+Its unemployment rate was 2.0% in the past year, with an estimated growth of 1.3%.

-As of June 2025, 4,990 residents are employed while the unemployment rate is 1.5% lower than the Australian Capital Territory's rate of 3.4%.
-Workforce participation in Franklin is 79.4%, compared to the Australian Capital Territory's 69.6%.
-Key industries of employment among residents include public administration & safety, professional & technical, and health care & social assistance.
-The area shows strong specialization in accommodation & food services, with an employment share 1.6 times the regional level.
+As of September 2025, 4939 residents were employed at a 1.6% lower unemployment rate than the Australian Capital Territory's (ACT) 3.6%.
+Workforce participation was higher at 79.4%, compared to ACT's 69.6%.
+Key industries included public administration & safety, professional & technical services, and health care & social assistance.
+Employment in accommodation & food was notably high, at 1.6 times the regional average.

 Frequently Asked Questions - Employment